shionhonda/hippocampus-garden/content/blog/pagerank/index.md

 That is, the smaller $\left| \lambda _{2} \right|$ is, the faster the algorithm converges.

 ## Implementation
 That's it for the theoretical part of PageRank.
-We've seen that *PageRank can be calculated in two ways*: **eigendecomposition** and **power iteration**.
+We've seen that *PageRank can be calculated in two ways*: **eigendecomposition** and **power method**.
 Now, let's implement them with Python.
 First, import necessary libraries and preprare the function for calculating the Google matrix of the given graph.

 ```python
 import networkx as nx